encode/django-rest-framework/docs/tutorial/6-viewsets-and-routers.md

         queryset = User.objects.all()
         serializer_class = UserSerializer

 Here we've used `ReadOnlyModelViewSet` class to automatically provide the default 'read-only' operations.
-We're still setting the `queryset` and `serializer_class` attributes exactly as we did when we were using regular views, but we no longer need to provide the same information to two seperate classes.
+We're still setting the `queryset` and `serializer_class` attributes exactly as we did when we were using regular views, but we no longer need to provide the same information to two separate classes.

 Next we're going to replace the `SnippetList`, `SnippetDetail` and `SnippetHighlight` view classes.
 We can remove the three views, and again replace them with a single class.